 Augmented reality is a complicated technology that consists of four main stages:

-- The augmented reality app captures an image of the environment with the camera in a tablet, smartphone, head-mounted display, or smart glasses.
+- The augmented reality app captures an image of the environment with the camera in a tablet, smartphone, head-mounted display, or AR smart glasses.

 - The captured image is scanned to identify where to place additional information.